ausaccessfed/dev-portal/docs/_connect-with-keycloak/04-next-steps.md

 duration: 4
 ---

+Congratulations!
 Your service is now available to use immediately in the Test Federation.
 {: .callout-success}